bluerobotics/bluerov-ros-pkg/docs/Usage.md

 # Usage

-Once you have completed [Setup](Setup.md), this guide will show you have to launch the different ROS nodes.
+Once you have completed [Setup](Setup.md), this guide will show you how to launch the different ROS nodes.

+## Safety

+ROV thruster can be dangerous and are not toys.
+If there is a safety concern at any point while using the BlueROV, immediately disable the thrusters.
+Here are three ways to do this, starting with the most convenient method:

+1. Hit the red "B" button on the Xbox controller (if connected and configured as such)
+1. Send the following command: `rostopic pub thruster_enable std_msgs/Bool false --once`
+1. Open the BlueROV and unplug the battery

 ## BlueROV Core Services